Designed with YOU in mind.

 Awards: Those who successfully complete the Masterclass Pathway will be awarded a unique AOI/ESO Certificate (Osteopathic Approach to the Canine Patient – Level I).
 Students of the OEI pathway will achieve a AOI Certificate of Attendance, which will clearly stipulate that you have not been practically assessed.

 The aim of the course is to offer practitioners a robust baseline knowledge from which to grow as a canine therapist.
-Successful completion and comprehension of the content will give practitioners all they need to enter our Level II canine courses with confidence.
+Successful completion and comprehension of the content will give practitioners all they need to enter our Level Two Diploma and Advanced Diploma canine courses with confidence.